RadioArsenic/id-data-extractor/README.md

 ## Set Up

 Flask - venv setup
-start by downloading the venv:
+start by downloading the venv as well as getting the same dependencies:

     python3 -m venv venv
+    pip install -r requirements.txt

 For activating the virtual environment
     window users: